Leon-Schoenbrunn/CSP2PC/README.md

 Convert Clip Studio Paint `.sut` brushes to Procreate `.brush` or `.brushset` files with automatic mapping for many brush settings.
 Supports both **CLI usage** and **standalone executable** mode with file picker.

 ⚠️ *Note: Some CSP-specific functionality has no direct equivalent in Procreate and cannot be mapped.
-This script is by no means a perfect 1:1 conversion.*
+This script is by no means a perfect 1:1 conversion.
+However, it automates the annoying many annoying parts of the conversion and with some setting changes after the import, many brushes can be recreated.*

 ##  Features